-Elemental formulas come in liquid or powder form and can be administered via a feeding tube or intravenous therapy, or mixed with water and consumed as a drink.
+Elemental formulas come in liquid or powder form and can be administered via a feeding tube or mixed with water and consumed as a drink.

-An elemental diet is almost always supervised by a registered dietitian and medical doctor who recommend the type and amount of formula based on each person’s calorie and nutrient needs.
+An elemental diet is almost always supervised by a registered dietitian and medical doctor who recommends the type and amount of formula based on each person’s calorie and nutrient needs.